 Instructions

 - Add the wet ingredients to the dry and mix well to combine.
-Stir in the nuts.
-Pour the mixture into the prepared baking dish and bake for 33 to 35 minutes.
-Remove from oven and allow to cool slightly.
-Brownies are best served warm.
+If using, stir in the dark chocolate chips and/or chopped nuts.
+Pour the mixture into the prepared baking dish and bake for 32-35 minutes or until a fork comes out clean.

 P.S.
 Looking for more clean brownie recipes?
 Be sure to check out my recipe for Black Bean Brownies too 😉